skellis46/slipbox/two women dancing.md

 > ... these acts [above re standing reserve] occur primarily by our own doing; we belong to the activity.
 Technological conscriptions of things occur in a sense prior to our actual technical use of [p.72] them, because things must be (and be seen as) already available resources in order for them to be used in this fashion. ...
 But these technical ends are never ends in themselves: "A success is that type of consequence that itself remains assigned to the yielding of further consequences."
 This chain does not move toward anything that has its own presence, but instead, "only enters into its circuit," and is "regulating and securing" natural resources and energies in this never-ending fashion.[@blitz-2014-understanding pp.71-72]

 This circularity is a key feature of standing reserve.
 How might I describe the circularity of these two women?
-Also am reminded of recursion (see elsewhere in this document)
+Also am reminded of recursion ...